 2.2 Data collection and analysis

 Data regarding tree biomass were collected following the standard quadrat method (Braun-Blanquet, 1932; Raunkiaer, 1934) and the quadrat size of 10m × 10m was standardized on the basis of the species-area-curve method (Cain, 1938).
-In this case, plant exhibited the diameter at breast height (DBH) above 5 cm was considered as tree.
+In this case, plant that had diameter at breast height (DBH) above 5 cm was considered as tree.
 The non-destructive method was applied for measuring the biophysical parameters of trees, such as- DBH, height, and stand density.
 The DBH and total height of the representative trees in each sample plot were measured using dia tape, and measuring pole or clinometer, respectively.
 Specific wood density values (kg m-3) of the recorded tree species were incorporated from different database (i.e., Sattar, 1981; Reyes, 1992; FAO, 1997).

 The biomass and carbon stock of tree species were measured following standard formulae described by Ravindranath and Ostwald (2008), Vashum and Jayakumar (2012), Karki et al. (2016), Mokany et al. (2016), etc.